dp-daly/js-snake/README.md

 ### Functionality

-A landing page introduces the player to the game's mascot.
-A bee who gives some initial instructions and provides game state updates throughout.
+A landing page introduces the player to the game's mascot: a bee who gives some initial instructions and provides game state updates throughout.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.19.15.png)

-The player can control the snake sprite using keyboard arrow presses.
+The player can control the sprite using keyboard arrow presses.
 The default scroll is prevented on arrow keys to avoid scroll issues during gameplay.

 The browser automatically plays background music, and sound effects are included for eating croissants and game over.
 Background music can be toggled on and off using the buttons in the top-right corner.